kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 At the beginning of the new century, I taught database classes and sometimes used DragonDictate in class to dictate SQL into my notebook.
 Still, I don't program with DragonDictate, instead I rather use AHK.
 But as soon as I have to write more than a few characters, I'll switch to DragonDictate.

 That's one of the reasons why I would never be happy to use Linux as a desktop system.
 My hotkey to turn DragonDictate on or off is the `Pause` key which usually is of no use and sits very prominently on the keyboard to not be missed easily.
-Windows speech recognition is toggled with `F9`; `F10` will copy all content in the open program to the one opened before.
+Windows Speech Recognition is toggled with `F9`; `F10` will copy all content in the open program to the one opened before.

 This is again AHK magic.